 Currently, 78 percent of Missouri's minor roads are in good condition, which is level from 2013.
-However, with annual contractor awards dropping to their lowest level since 1997 in 2017, it will be increasingly difficult to maintain this condition level.
+With contractor awards dropping to \$325 million per year beginning in 2017, the expectation is that the condition of the minor roads will decline.

-\Source data for Illinois comes from FHWA highway statistics.
+Source data for Illinois comes from FHWA highway statistics.
 Data for 2014 is not available at the time of publication.
-Data is based on a combination of pavement condition and smoothness as submitted as part of the Highway Perfomance Monitoring System.
+Data is based on a combination of pavement condition and smoothness as submitted as part of the Highway Performance Monitoring System.